dougbutner/web-4/README.md

 	// For this to work, a matrix-like object containing every single possible hashed value for every point of data must be stored on an authentication server for each datatype.
-	// This must be made more efficient to use with today's computer
+	// This must be made more efficient to use with today's computers

 	let x;
 	let y;
+	let s
 	for (x = 1; x <= (expander*2) ; x++) {
 		let curXRow = "x"+x;
 		for (y = 0; y < (expander*2) ; y++) {